 Tip 5: Stay in safe neighborhoods

-Very nice to visit less touristy neighborhoods, but also: Bogotá is not a destination for traveling off the beaten track if you don’t know where to stay safe.
-So above all, stay out of the slums, some of which are very dangerous in Bogotá, and don’t enter neighborhoods where you have no business being.
+It’s great to visit less touristy neighborhoods, but unfortunately Bogotá is not a destination where you can go off the beaten track without the right information.
+Stick to areas that are known to be safe to visit.
+And don’t just wander into a slum on your own, and don’t go into neighborhoods where you have no business being.
 Want to safely see more of the city, admire graffiti and meet the strangest fruit?
-Then join a bicycle tour of Bogotá!
+Then join a bike tour through Bogotá.
+Or take this tour to the El Paraíso neighborhood for street art and the most beautiful view of Bogotá.

-There are plenty of safe neighborhoods in the city, and you are unlikely to just end up in a slum (those are the neighborhoods on the mountains) or in dangerous neighborhoods in the south of the city.
-Safe neighborhoods with nice sights are (see a fun bus route to explore different neighborhoods here!):
+There are plenty of safe neighborhoods in the city, and it’s unlikely you’ll just end up in a favela (those are the neighborhoods on the hills) or in the more dangerous areas in the south of the city.
+Safe neighborhoods with fun sights include (see here for a nice bus route to explore different areas):

 - La Candelaria